 Reproduction system: irregular or silent heat, prolonged anestrus, split heat, hypo fertility, prolonged lochia, and difficult deliveries.

 Behavior disorders: bad attention, hyperactivity, panic attacks, anxiety, groundless fears, mood swings, insomnia, aggressiveness.

 Food intolerance in dogs and cats is associated with enzyme deficiencies, abnormal absorption or naturally occurring chemicals in food.
 Food intolerance can be caused by natural and artificial food ingredients or food additives, coloring and spices used during food manufacturing, the toxicity of contaminated and/or spoiled foods, as well as ingestion of excessive amounts of a specific nutrient like vitamin A or vitamin D. Intolerance to Food additives is a growing problem now, because more pet foods contain additives which are used to enhance flavors and increase shelf life.
 Pets with food intolerance have a different level of sensitivity to food ingredients and additives.
 Veterinarians order Food intolerance tests to help design a diet and eliminate the cause of digestive problems.

 The serological detection of the level of immunoglobulin G (IgG) antibodies to selected food is a convenient and easy way to diagnose Food intolerance.
 A higher level of IgG antibodies to specific foods can indicate that a food is problematic to consume.
 Test results should be observed in the context of the complete clinical picture and help veterinarians formulate an elimination diet.

-Using a new generation of advanced and fully automated technology, our laboratory provides a test for IgG detection in order to diagnose Food intolerances in dogs.
+Using a new generation of advanced and fully automated technology, our laboratory provides a test for IgG detection in order to diagnose Food intolerances in dogs and cats.